-relevant Participant (i.e., off-exchange transactions) was approximately 104.7 billion shares.
-Assuming similar monthly executed equivalent share volume for off-exchange transactions in Eligible Securities for the period of September 1, 2024 through December 31, 2024, FINRA would be responsible for paying approximately \$3.7 million per month and approximately \$14.7 million in total to CAT LLC toward the Participants' \$46,158,975 designated portion of Budgeted CAT Costs 2024-1 (or approximately 31.8% of the total).
-FINRA's recovery of its designated portion of Budgeted CAT Costs 2024-1 is reasonable and consistent with the Exchange Act.
-As discussed herein and in File No. SR-FINRA-2024-011, Budgeted CAT Costs 2024-1 are reasonable, appropriate and necessary for the creation, implementation, and maintenance of the CAT.
-And the portion of Budgeted CAT Costs 2024-1 designated to FINRA has been established under the SEC-approved CAT Funding Model.
-As stated by FINRA and permitted under the Exchange Act, FINRA will seek to recover its designated portion of the Participants' share of CAT costs to ensure that FINRA can fulfill its regulatory mandate and responsibilities.23 Prospective CAT Cost Recovery Fee 2024-1 FINRA is proposing to adopt Rule 6897(b) (CAT Cost Recovery Fees) to implement Prospective CAT Cost Recovery Fee 2024-1 to allow FINRA substantially to recover its designated portion of Budgeted CAT Costs 2024-1.24 FINRA intends that the See supra note 16.
+FINRA's recovery of its designated portion of Budgeted CAT Costs 2025-1 is reasonable and consistent with the Exchange Act.
+As discussed herein and in File No. SR-FINRA-2024-023, Budgeted CAT Costs 2025-1 are reasonable, appropriate and necessary for the creation, implementation, and maintenance of the CAT.
+In addition, the portion of Budgeted CAT Costs 2025-1 designated to FINRA has been established under the SEC-approved CAT Funding Model.
+As stated by FINRA and permitted under the Exchange Act, FINRA will seek to recover its designated portion of the Participants' share of CAT costs to ensure that FINRA can fulfill its regulatory mandate and responsibilities.
+23 Prospective CAT Cost Recovery Fee 2025-1 FINRA is proposing to amend Rule 6897(b) (CAT Cost Recovery Fees) to implement Prospective CAT Cost Recovery Fee 2025-1 to allow FINRA to recover its designated portion of Budgeted CAT Costs 2025-1.24 FINRA intends that the fee framework for the Prospective CAT Cost Recovery Fee 2025-1 would generally correspond to the framework put in place by CAT LLC with respect to CAT Fee 2025-1, as provided for in File No. SR-FINRA-2024-023.
+FINRA also intends that the timing and commencement of payment for Prospective CAT Cost Recovery Fee 2025-1 would correspond with that established by CAT LLC with respect to CAT Fee 2025-1, as Detailed information regarding Budgeted CAT Costs 2025-1 (which was prepared on the accrual basis of accounting) is discussed in detail in SR-FINRA-2024-023.
+See supra note 17.